Colsai/scott_data606/README.md

                         coherence="u_mass")
 ```

-This coherence score is added to a list, then displayed.
-In the case of the work plans, we chose 17 topics for our LDA topic number for workplans, as umass score appears to spike at this number, and we would expect at least 10 topics (as similar to the number of OIG's strategic priorities). <br></br>
+This coherence score is added to a list of values, then displayed to the number of topics.
+In the case of the work plans, we chose 17 topics for our LDA topic number for workplans, as umass score appears to spike at this number, and we would expect at least 10 topics (as similar to, or higher than the number of OIG's strategic priorities). <br></br>
 ![image](https://user-images.githubusercontent.com/70355052/185263656-e5cbdd06-ff20-4385-b0ca-44d44d7e3ccf.png)

-For Reports, we chose 10 topics for LDA, as a umass spike appeared at that topic number.
+For Reports, we chose **10 topics** for LDA, as a coherence score spike appeared at that topic number.

 ### BERTopic
 In contrast, BERTopic requires little text preparation, and we skip most text cleaning and lemmatization.
 "In general... you do not need to preprocess your data... keeping the original structure of the text is especially important for transformer-based models to understand the context." (https://github.com/MaartenGr/BERTopic/issues/40)